-The company's principal activity, which is unchanged since last year, is the bottling of soft drinks, mineral water and other beverages.
+The company's principal activity, which is unchanged since last year, is the bottling and sale of soft drinks, mineral water and other beverages.

-Review of the business
+Review of business

 All the company's revenues are attributable to sales to a related party forming part of Mizzi Organisation, which acts as the sole point of focus for all customers of the Organisation's beverage activities.
-During 2018 the company managed to improve revenue increasing to \in 33,099,659 from \notin 29,900,625 in 2017, at improved margins.
-In fact, gross profit increased from \notin 11,698,450 in 2017 to \notin 14,043,826 in 2018.
-After deducting distribution and selling costs as well as administrative expenses, which increased when compared to previous year, the company closed the year with an operating profit of \notin 3,351,762 compared to \notin 2,511,394 in 2017.
-Finance costs increased from \notin 179,218 in 2017 to \notin 250,759 in 2018.
-The company closed the financial year with a profit of \notin 3,101,003 versus \notin 2,332,176 in 2017.
+During 2019 the company saw a decrease in revenue to €32,600,157 from €33,099,659 in 2018, however at improved margins.
+In fact, gross profit increased from €14,043,826 in 2018 to €14,421,826 in 2019.
+After deducting distribution and selling costs as well as administrative expenses, which increased when compared to previous year, the company closed the year with an operating profit of €3,613,185 compared to €3,351,762 in 2018.
+Finance costs increased from €250,759 in 2018 to €368,335 in 2019.
+The company registered a profit for the financial year of €3,244,850 (2018: €3,101,003).

 Within the company's statement of financial position, increases were noted in trade and other receivables.
-This increment in debtors, which management is not weary about, is composed of balances due from the same related party which acts as the sole point of focus for all customers of the organisation's beverage activities.
-Trade payables as at 31 December 2018 have increased in line with the increase in overheads and expenses recorded during the year.
+This increment in debtors, which management is not weary about, is composed of balances due from the same related party.
+An increase in assets and liabilities is also noted due to the adoption of IFRS16 on 1 January 2019, whereby as at 31 December 2019, 'Right-of-use assets' amounted to €2,234,908 and lease liabilities amounted to €2,215,462 on 1 January 2019.

-During the year, the company acquired a loan of €3,400,000 from the main holding company within the Mizzi Organisation and repaid €597,028 (2017: €578,586) in loan repayments.
-The total borrowings as at 31 December 2018 increased to €9,443,273 from €6,980,066 as at 31 December 2017.
+During 2019, the company acquired a loan of €2,200,000 from Mizzi Organisation Limited which is and repaid €1,321,771 (2018: €597,028) in loan repayments.
+The total borrowings as at 31 December 2019 increased to €10,271,800 from €9,443,273 as at 31 December 2018.

-The three main priority areas for the Public Affairs and Communications (PAC) Office in 2018 were the Beverage Container Refund Scheme (BCRS), Water Stewardship and the reduction of Sugar and Calories within beverages.
-In this regard our Company has worked with Government, various communities and organisations in Malta to support the development and introduction of BCRS; promote and safeguard the sustainability of water through the Alter Aqua program (funded through The Coca-Cola Foundation), whilst also committing to help its consumers manage their sugar intake and to make the right decisions for them and their families.
+The main priority areas for the Public Affairs and Communications (PAC) Office in 2019 were the Beverage Container Refund Scheme (BCRS), Zero Waste Program, Water Stewardship and the reduction of Sugar and Calories within beverages.
+In this regard our Company has worked with Government, various communities and organisations in Malta to support the development and introduction of BCRS; address packaging waste disposal through Zero Waste Program (funded through The Coca-Cola Foundation); promote and safeguard the sustainability of water through the Alter Aqua program (funded through The Coca-Cola Foundation), whilst also committing to help its consumers manage their sugar intake and to make the right decisions for them and their families.

-In the beginning of 2018 Government initiated a consultation process on the introduction of a national BCRS that would entail the compulsory introduction of deposits on single use PET, Glass and Metal beverage containers.
+In the beginning of 2018 Government initiated a consultation process on the introduction of a national BCRS that would entail the compulsory introduction of deposits on single use PET, glass and metal beverage containers.
 GSD took a leading role in bringing all the stakeholders together to submit a proposal to Government and which resulted in the signing of an MOU with Government in December 2018.
-The MOU envisages the setup of a Non-for-profit company that will be owned by three associations representing Beverage Producers, Importers and Retailers.
+The MOU envisages the setup of a Non-for-profit Company that will be owned by three associations representing Beverage Producers, Importers and Retailers.
 This Company will manage BCRS and work together with Government Agencies to reach ambitious Recovery and Recycling targets whilst keeping to a minimum the cost impact to consumers.
+During 2019 the regulations governing this deposit system were drafted between the Resource, Recovery and Recycling Agency with the input of Industry and successfully passed through the European Approval cycle at the end of 2019.
+It is envisaged that these regulations will be published and a license agreement is signed with Government during 2020.